RxAndroid: An event bus on steroids

 We are going to be using

 retrofit for this.
-We start off by creating a singleton (preferably managed by dagger) with the following methods:
+With the above in mind, let’s start off by creating a singleton (preferably managed by dagger) with the following methods:

 execute() method itself will be our